 Do not confuse narcissism with conceit.
 Many people make this mistake.
 Conceited people and people of overly high self-esteem or exaggerated self-importance do not always carry traits of narcissism.
 For instance, they can take insults, and they can go without admiration or accolades.
 Oftentimes – if someone doesn't like them – it doesn't bother them, and if someone points out a flaw they may take it well, laugh about it, or even make a mental note to work on themselves to better themselves.
 They simply take pride in themselves, whereas a narcissist takes his very survival as being directly related to his perceived worth via others views of him.

-For instance, a narcissist, on the other hand, cannot take rejection and cannot handle insults.
+As an example, a narcissist, on the other hand, cannot take rejection and cannot handle insults.
 He will get extremely distraught without any adoration.
 In addition, he cannot self-reflect with honesty.
 It is difficult to survive a narcissist whose ego has felt injured.

 He can also punish you severely for uncovering, revealing, or even acknowledging his true, 'imperfect' self.
 (We are ALL imperfect, but to a narcissist imperfection means abandonment.)
 It is here where your surviving a narcissist talents will really be called upon!